|

 the wheel to the left of it makes a single step.

-This is called: regular stepping.
+This motion is known as regular or Enigma stepping.

 |